dahlke/temporal-vault-dynamic-worker-creds/README.md

 - Vault writeup
 - Kubernetes writeup
 - Run Vault and the Operator in their own namespace
+- Rename the deployments and secrets to match their purpose

 ## Vault and Minikube Startup